dr-kd/my-ansible-tutorial/doc/03-ansible_playbook_intro.md

 Note the use of the `shell` module rather than the `command` module.
 You'll want this whenever you need to use pipes, or other shell constructs.

-This time running `ansible-playbook main.yml` will indicate the commands "failed" but their output will not be visible.
+This time running `ansible-playbook main.yml` will indicate the commands "failed" and their output will be visible.

+## A note on the output of running ansible_playbook

 You can make the ansible output more readable by placing the following into ansible.cfg

     stdout_callback=minimal